- July 14, 2015

 - We’re hiring Sales @pryv!
 Have IT knowledge & customer skills?
 Apply now.

-- Pryv CEO, Pierre-Mikael Legris, shares what it takes to be an empowered patient and what the benefits are if being one
+- Pryv CEO, Pierre-Mikael Legris, shares what it is to be an empowered patient

 - Pryv goes international with the support of the Swiss Venture Leaders Technology Program.
 First stop: Silicon Valley, US